mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: gsl_vector* pulsetemplateMaxLengthFixedFilter

-        GSL vector with the :option:`maxLengthFixedFilter`-length template whose energy is going to be added to the library
+        GSL vector with the :option:`largeFilter`-length template whose energy is going to be added to the library

 .. cpp:function:: int readFitsComplex(IOData obj, gsl_matrix **result)